-- 1 Select the face shown in the picture. - 2 Click Sketch Z on the Sketch toolbar.
+- 1 Select the face shown in the picture. - 2 Click Sketch eon the Sketch toolbar.

-- 3 Select the tube's inner edge. - 4 Click Convert Entities () on the Sketch toolbar. - 5 Complete the sketch by clicking OK button [€] in the confirmation corner of the graphics area. - 7 In the Extrude Feature PropertyManager change the settings as shown. - End Condition = Mid Plane - Depth = 0.005m - 8 Click \checkmark to create the inlet lid.
+- 3 Select the tube's inner edge. - 4 Click Convert Entities on the Sketch toolbar.
+Click ✓ in the Convert Entities PropertyManager once the entity is converted. - 5 Complete the sketch by clicking OK button in the confirmation corner of the graphics area.

+- 6 Click Extruded Boss/Base 📵 on the Features toolbar. - 7 In the Extrude Feature PropertyManager change the settings as shown. - End Condition = Mid Plane - Depth = 0.005m - 8 Click $\checkmark$ to create the inlet lid.